sherschm/RotaryInvertedPendulum/README.md

 # Rotary Pendulum Simulation

-- Script that derives the nonlinear state-space equations of motion of the EduKit inverted rotary pendulum, intended to be used in the UKAEA PACE training programme.
-This follows the method shown in [the pdf](https://github.com/sherschm/RotaryInvertedPendulum/blob/main/Modelling%20%26%20Simulation%20of%20a%20rotary%20inverted%20pendulum.pdf)
+- This repo contains a Julia script that derives the nonlinear state-space equations of motion of the EduKit inverted rotary pendulum, intended to be used in the UKAEA PACE training programme.
+This derivation is detailed in [the pdf](https://github.com/sherschm/RotaryInvertedPendulum/blob/main/Modelling%20%26%20Simulation%20of%20a%20rotary%20inverted%20pendulum.pdf)

-- Simulates and animates the equations of motion:
+- The derived model can be simulated and animated:

 ![uncontrolled cartpole gif](./rotary_pendulum_anim.gif)

 ![pendulum response](./response.png)

-For the details on the derivation, take a look at the pdf

 ## Preliminaries
 [Install Julia](https://docs.julialang.org/en/v1/manual/installation/)